 - Operational inefficiencies

-Cloud governance helps reduce these problems by creating consistent rules and standards across the organization.
+Cloud governance reduces these problems by creating consistent rules and standards across the organization, giving teams the flexibility to move quickly while keeping infrastructure secure, compliant, and cost-effective.

 Core Areas of Cloud Governance